-This caring for aging parents checklist guides you as you work through the transition into the later stages of your parent’s “golden years.”
+Our goal is to help you keep your parents healthy, safe, active, and independent for as long as possible for the rest of their lives.
+This caring for aging parents checklist will guide you as you work through the transition into the later stages of your parents’ “golden years.”

 Senior care plans address: